-The U.S. government advocates for U.S. companies on the whole and for the use of open, fair, and transparent tenders in government procurement and in accordance with CAFTA-DR obligations allowing open participation by U.S. companies.
+The U.S. government advocates for U.S. companies, and for the use of open, fair, and transparent tenders in government procurement and in accordance with CAFTA-DR obligations allowing open participation by U.S. companies.
 However, in recent years many U.S. company representatives have expressed a reluctance to take the time and expense to evaluate and bid on Guatemala government tenders on what they view as an unlevel playing field.
-Specifically, companies do not bother to bid on Guatemalan public procurement tenders (goods, services, or infrastructure) published on the Guatecompras website, seeing Guatemala’s public procurement system as wholly corrupted and designed to favor local companies with “ties” to federal ministry, municipal authority, or congressional players.
+Specifically, companies do not bother to bid on Guatemalan public procurement tenders (goods, services, or infrastructure) published on the Guatecompras website, seeing Guatemala’s public procurement system as wholly corrupted and designed to favor local companies with “ties” to national ministries, municipal authorities, or members of congress.

 Other concerns such as violent crime and weak judicial institutions remain serious challenges.
-Issues related to the Certificate of Origin and classification of goods had represented an obstacle to access preferential tariffs, but these issues have diminished as we have been working closely with the Guatemalan tax authorities to resolve these challenges.
+Issues related to the Certificate of Origin and classification of goods have represented an obstacle to access preferential tariffs, but these issues have diminished as ethe U.S. government has been working closely with the Guatemalan tax authorities to resolve these challenges.

-Additionally, widespread procurement corruption, impunity, labor rights abuses, protection of intellectual property, food insecurity, poor education and infrastructure, and deep socio-economic divisions continue to be challenges for the government.
+Additionally, widespread procurement corruption, impunity, labor rights abuses, lack of protection of intellectual property, food insecurity, poor education and infrastructure, and deep socio-economic divisions continue to be challenges for the country.

-The People’s Republic of China (PRC) has begun to make significant inroads in Central America with respect to investment – and consequently influence – but Guatemala has not yet seen substantial investment from the PRC, since Guatemala still has no official relations with PRC and instead maintains diplomatic relations with the Republic of China (Taiwan).
+The People’s Republic of China (PRC) has begun to make significant inroads in other parts of Central America with respect to investment – and consequently influence –Guatemala has not yet seen increasing investment and influence from the PRC, since Guatemala still has no official relations with PRC and instead maintains diplomatic relations with the Republic of China (Taiwan).
 PRC trade with Central America has increased by 70% in the past five years and has emerged as the second largest trading partner for much of Central America.
-The Chinese now broadening their engagement beyond exports of simple household electronics and motorbikes and is now aggressively pursuing major infrastructure projects in the region such as energy plants, seaports, and telecommunications.
+PRC companies are now broadening engagement beyond exports of simple household electronics and motorbikes and are now aggressively pursuing major infrastructure projects in the region such as energy plants, seaports, and telecommunications infrastructure.

-Guatemala imports from China have doubled during the last ten years.
+Guatemala imports from the PRC have doubled during the last ten years.
 In 2021, imports totaled US$1.38 billion, according to the Guatemalan Central Bank database.
 Main Guatemala imports from China in 2021 were electrical and electronic equipment, machinery, boilers, iron and steel, and organic chemicals among others.